 Net Position - Net position represents the difference between assets, deferred outflows of resources, liabilities and deferred inflows of resources in reporting, which utilizes the economic resources measurement focus.
 Amounts shown as net investment in capital assets are made up of capital asset costs, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used (i.e. the amount that the City has spent) for the acquisition, construction or improvement of those assets.
 Net position is reported as restricted using the same definition as used for restricted fund balance as described in the section above.
 All other net position is reported as unrestricted.
-The City applies restricted and unrestricted net position is available.
+The City applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position is available.